The Best Online Retirement Income Calculators

 In the scorecard shown below, nine calculators were surveyed, and three main criteria exist for the rankings: accuracy, usability, and education.
-Each calculator was assigned scores in each category, with 3 being the best.
-Accuracy was ultimately weighted at 60 percent of the final score, with usability and education each representing 20 percent.
+Each calculator was assigned scores in each category, with three being the best.
+Accuracy was ultimately weighted at 60% of the final score, with usability and education each representing 20%.

 Retirement Calculator Scorecard (3 = Best)